ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 * create teams in GitHub under that organization for each role you would like to support within AWS.
 Current bootstrap supports dev_admin and infra_reader

+* In your AWS credentials file (~/.aws/credentials), set up a profile for the AWS access id and secret access key

 * Create a file called .auth0 that only you can read that will set environment variables: